How to plan the perfect road trip in Bulgaria

 The big plus for us exploring this region was our stay at a B&B in Koshov, a small village, near the mountains and a national park.
 The B&B, Milkovata Guest House, is a traditional house with its own vegetable garden, chickens running free and a cute dog that wanted to be pet all the time.
 The couple running the house was super friendly, you could see that they invested a lot of love and time making their B&B a great stay.
 It was extremely affordable and the homemade food was better than any restaurant; all the vegetables and eggs came from their backyard!
 The relaxing night in the countryside was a break from our busy schedule.

 The coast is full of little towns and cities to explore.
-We decided to stay in Varna since it was the most centric.
+We decided to stay in Varna since it was the most central town among the coast.
 The city does not have anything exceptional to point out, however the strip of bars and restaurants near the beach is very enjoyable!
 We were surprised that they did not hike up the prices due to its location.

 Be sure to enjoy the activities on the main pedestrian street.
 You will see that every city has a big pedestrian street where there tons of restaurants and bars.
 I guess that these streets had a different purpose under the communist regime.